sfomuseum/WallLabel/README.md

 }
 ```

-Note that some models will still return JSON wrapped in Markdown.
+Note that aside from the fact that whichever model you are using may just return crazy-talk some models will return crazy-talk wrapped in Markdown.
 For example, using the `qwen2.5:1.5b` model:

 ```
 $> {YOUR_HOMEDIR}/Library/Developer/Xcode/DerivedData/WallLabel-{SOME_RANDOM_STRING}/Build/Products/Debug/wall-label parse \